leanprover/reference-manual/deploy/README.md

 There is one further step, which is computing the desired state of the final `postdeploy` branch from the state in the branch `deploy`.
-This is done by the script `overlay.py`, which is triggered by pushes to `deploy`, and therefore run at branch `main` rather than at the tag being pushed.
+This is done by the script `overlay.py`, which is triggered by pushes to `deploy`, and therefore runs at branch `main` rather than at the tag being pushed.

 We might have named the two branches `predeploy` and `deploy`, but